ssherwood/spring-boot-jpa/README.md

 Apply these changes and restart.

-Now if we use curl:
+Now if we use curl again:

 ```
 curl -sS localhost:8080/patient/1 | jq